The Pride of

 NO H8 Campaign

-Pride Radio Cambridge Is Proud Supporters of The NOH8 Campaign!
+Pride Radio Cambridge Is A Proud Supporters of The NOH8 Campaign!

 We Believe That All Work Places & Schools Should Be A Safe Place For Everyone Without Having To Worry About Bullying, Harassment & Discrimination Towards Anyone.